milesmcc/OpenSourceLaw/PAPER.md

-# Nothing Is Implied: The Dangers of Vague Licenses
+# Nothing Is Implied: a Comprehensive Survey of Software Litigation to Identify Weaknesses of Popular Open-Source Licenses
 Miles McCain

 _Draft paper; please do not cite without author's permission._